 The Bible does not say, "Rejoice in the Lord always...unless you are unable to do so because of an unhappy childhood, a bout of 'depression,' or adverse circumstances."
 It does not say, "Be anxious for nothing...unless you have a nervous disposition."
 It does not say, "Forgive...unless you are unable to because of abuse, etc." We are not excused from obeying the command, "Be not afraid," because we happen to be timid and fearful.
 Nor are we excused from the command, "Let the peace of God rule in your hearts," because we have been diagnosed as susceptible to stress.
 Nor are we excused from the command to love because we find certain people unlovable.
 Unfortunately, however, the simple obedience to God's Word that sound doctrine compels has been undermined by psychological "counseling" that nourishes unbelief and rebellion.
 Therapy then offers to justify our disobedience, to comfort us in our rebellion, and to provide the peace and joy that only God can give to those who trust and obey Him.

 Love, joy, peace, etc. are clearly declared to be the fruit not of therapy but of the Holy Spirit working in our lives.
 How?
 Through some magic process by which God "zaps" us and we are transformed?
 No, but as God's Truth so grips our hearts that we are fully persuaded to be ruled by His Word, to obey Him and to trust Him to fulfill in us what He has promised.
 This is not to deny the miraculous working of the Holy Spirit powerfully in our hearts and through us in others, in ways beyond human comprehension.
 It is merely to say that the Bible clearly declares that God works in our lives through our obedience to His Word.
-As Jesus said, "If ye continue in my word, then are ye my disciples indeed; and ye shall know the truth, and the truth shall make you free" (Jn:8:31-32).
+As Jesus said, "If ye continue in my word, then are ye my disciples indeed; and ye shall know the truth, and the truth shall make you free" (Jn:8:31-32

 The litmus test of truth for victorious Christian living must be: Is it derived from Scripture, or is it the wisdom of this world, packaged in Christian terminology in order to make it appear to be compatiblewith Scripture?
 This test should not only be applied to the sermons and writings of others, but to ourselves.
 We should each get on our knees and ask God, "How much of my daily life is rooted in Your Word, and how much is rooted in the world?
-When I am happiest, is it because I know I have pleased my Heavenly Father, am rejoicing in His grace and love, and 'the joy of the Lord is my strength' (Neh:8:10); or is it because I have achieved worldly goals that bring the same joy to those who 'know not God and obey not the gospel'?"
+When I am happiest, is it because I know I have pleased my Heavenly Father, am rejoicing in His grace and love, and 'the joy of the Lord is my strength' (Neh:8:10

 Jesus accused the Pharisees of establishing traditions that nullified Scripture.
 Even the clear command to "Honour thy father and mother" had been turned completely around by the Pharisees (Mt 15:1-6).
 Christ indicted them with their having established a system of religion that allowed men seemingly to honor God outwardly while in their hearts they remained committed to self.
 What left men's hearts far from God while their lips seemed to praise Him?
 Christ summed up His indictment by declaring that Israel's religious leaders had substituted the traditions of men for the true doctrine of God's Word (vv 7-9).
 This same "leaven of the Pharisees" is fermenting in today's church.
 May God help us to boldly expose it and to stand uncompromisingly for obedience to His Word.
 TBC